 Start by toasting the bread.
 Break toast into pieces in a bowl.
+Now that I am living in the South, I found that many southerners use cornbread in their Oyster Dressing recipe.
+Feel free to substitute for the white bread.
+Click here to view my recipe.
 As the bread is toasting, heat up the butter, celery and onions in a pan.
-Allow the vegetables to soften, NOT brown…about five minutes.
+Allow the vegetables to soften, NOT brown for about five minutes.
 Add the chicken broth, oyster liquor, and Old Bay to the pan.
 Simmer for about five more minutes.

 Break apart the oysters and add to the pan.
-Season with salt/pepper.
+Season with kosher salt and black pepper.
 Add in the fresh chopped parsley.
-Slowly mix in the toasted bread pieces…you may not need to use all of it.
+Slowly mix in the toasted bread pieces.
+You may not need to use all of it.
 Check the consistency after several handfuls.
-You do not want the mixture to be too dry or too wet.
+The mixture should not be to too dry, or too wet.

-Line a baking dish with butter.
-Add in the mixture and bake at 350 degrees for about 15 minutes covered.
-Uncover…add a few small pats of butter to the top and place under broiler for another one to two minutes…just enough to brown the top.
-Enjoy!
+Line a baking dish with butter (see UPDATE below).
+Add in the stuffing mixture.
+Cover and bake at 350 degrees for about fifteen minutes.
+Uncover.
+Add a few small pats of butter to the top and place under broiler for another minute or so.
+Just long enough to brown the top.
+ENJOY!

 UPDATE: I made this Oyster Dressing for a second time using a cast iron pan to bake.
 OMG, amazing!
 If you do not have a cast iron pan in your life, you need one.
 Click here to purchase.
 They are so inexpensive on Amazon!